Welcome to the biggest Primary School Cricket and Netball Challenge in the country!

 6. Each bowler will have a maximum of 4 overs.
 A minimum of 4 overs of spin bowling is required.

-8. A maximum of 8 balls per over will be allowed, but 6 legitimate balls must be bowled in the last over.
+8. A maximum of 6 balls per over will be allowed, but 6 legitimate balls must be bowled in the last over of the innings.

 12. Normal fielding restrictions will apply.